The relative modular object and Frobenius extensions of finite Hopf algebras: Abstract

 \section{Abstract}

-For a certain kind of tensor functor $F: \mathcal{C} \to \mathcal{D}$ between tensor categories, we introduce the notion of the relative modular object $\chi_F \in \mathcal{D}$ as the `difference' between a left adjoint and a right adjoint of $F$.
-Our main result claims that, if $\mathcal{C}$ and $\mathcal{D}$ are finite, then $\chi_F$ can be written in terms of a categorical analogue of the modular function on a Hopf algebra.
+For a certain kind of tensor functor $F: \mathcal{C} \to \mathcal{D}$, we define the relative modular object $\chi_F \in \mathcal{D}$ as the ``difference'' between a left adjoint and a right adjoint of $F$.
+Our main result claims that, if $\mathcal{C}$ and $\mathcal{D}$ are finite tensor categories, then $\chi_F$ can be written in terms of a categorical analogue of the modular function on a Hopf algebra.
 Applying this result to the restriction functor associated to an extension $A/B$ of finite-dimensional Hopf algebras, we recover the result of Fischman, Montgomery and Schneider on the Frobenius type property of $A/B$.
-As an application, we give an analogous result for an extension of Hopf algebras in a braided finite tensor category.
+We also apply our results to obtain a ``braided'' version and a ``bosonization'' version of the result of Fischman et al.